jovertical/vagrant-docker/README.md

 # About Vagrant Docker

 It aims to provide a virtual machine that can run multiple applications that run through [docker](https://docker.com/).
-The machine does not care how the dockerized application is setup, it just provides **docker** and **docker-compose** on top of a base **ubuntu box**.
+The machine doesn't care how your dockerized applications are constructed, it just provides a bridge from your _host_ machine to a **linux** virtual machine so that you can use `docker` and `docker-compose`.

 ---